The Gazzetta Process in Action

 Audience Research

-In this phase, we explore how a media venture can serve a defined audience segment by understanding their digital consumption and risk patterns.
-We research the specific information needs, preferences, and behaviors of the target audience, as well as the challenges and opportunities they face in accessing and engaging with media content.
+In this phase, we explore how a media venture can serve the various needs within a defined audience segment by understanding their information needs and consumption patterns.

 Reporting

 Gazzetta investigates how a media venture can effectively and securely gather information that meets the identified audience's functional information needs.
-We test and adapt various reporting techniques, tools, and protocols to ensure the safety and integrity of journalists and sources in challenging environments.
+We cover hybrid data collection approaches, including the concept of civic scraping, and why this work is especially necessary in challenging environments where information is scattered or systematically hidden.

 Product Ideation